Survivor: Game Changers: Format

+Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
+The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
+One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
+The last remaining player receives a prize of $1,000,000.

 Contestants

 Twenty former contestants returned for this season.
 Due to this season and Survivor: Millennials vs. Gen X filming back to back, nobody on the cast had a chance to watch Zeke and Michaela play in the former season.